chainguard-dev/edu/content/chainguard/chainguard-enforce/iam-groups/rolebinding-terraform-gh/index.md

 weight: 050
 ---

 There may be cases where an organization will want multiple users to have access to the same Chainguard Enforce instance.
-Originally, Chainguard allowed you to grant other users access to Enforce by [generating an invite link or code](/chainguard/chainguard-enforce/iam-groups/how-to-manage-iam-groups-in-chainguard-enforce/#inviting-others-to-a-group).
+Chaingaurd allows you to grant other users access to Enforce by [generating an invite link or code](/chainguard/chainguard-enforce/iam-groups/how-to-manage-iam-groups-in-chainguard-enforce/#inviting-others-to-a-group).

-However, this process has its limitations, as it forces you to generate invite codes for each user one at a time.
-It also means that you must ensure that the invite codes or links are distributed in a secure manner, or else you risk unwanted users having access to Enforce.
+In addition, you can now grant access to users using Terraform and identity providres like GitHub, GitLab, and Google.
+You can also manage access through these providers' existing group structures, like GitHub Teams or GitLab Groups.
+Granting access through Terraform helps to reduce the risk of unwanted users gaining access to Enforce.

 This guide outlines one method of using Terraform to grant members of a GitHub team access to the resources managed by a Chainguard Enforce group.
 It also highlights a few other Terraform configurations you can use to manage rolebindings in the Chainguard platform.
+Although this guide is specific to GitHub, the same approach can be used for other systems.

 ## Prerequisites